SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

    - *General > Use dynamic units*: When the *Override dynamic units* option is enabled, this option will allow you to determine whether parameter units will change dynamically based on their value and protocol definition.

    - *General > Default time range*: Allows you to select an option with a particular time to zoom to this time on the timeline, e.g. Today, Last 7 days, Next hour, etc. The options are divided in the following categories: *Still busy*, *In the past*, *Near future*, *Recently*, *Long run*, *Starting from now*, and *Distant future*.
-Set to *Still busy, This week* by default.
+Set to *Still busy, This week* by default<!--RN 33287-->.

      If you select *Custom*, you can set a custom start and end time.